McCannLab/HomogenFishOntario/README.md

 Analysis pipeline used in "Homogenization of freshwater lakes: recent compositional shifts in fish communities are explained by gamefish movement and not climate change" by Cazelles et al. (2019) DOI: 2Badded.

-:warning: We are not allowed to share the exact lake locations of the lake, therefore, the context map and 2 supplementary figures cannot be reproduced.
-The data included (again without lake location) are released under [CC BY NC](https://creativecommons.org/licenses/by-nc/2.0/).
+:warning: We are not allowed to share the exact lake locations, therefore, the context map and 3 supplementary figures cannot be reproduced with this research compendium.
+The data included in this package are released under [CC BY NC](https://creativecommons.org/licenses/by-nc/2.0/).

 # How to reproduce the analysis?